Lapin0t/grothendieck-cern/README.md

 got your job, it's an imperative to move up the ladder.
 Once you've moved up the ladder, even assuming you've made it to the top, it's an imperative to be considered in the running.
 You're expected to produce.
-Scientific production---like any other kind of production in the ambient civilization---is considered an imperative in itself.
+Scientific production—like any other kind of production in the ambient civilization—is considered an imperative in itself.
 The remarkable thing about all this is that in the end, the content of research becomes a second thought.
 It's all about producing a certain number of "papers".
 In extreme cases, a scientist's productivity is measured by the number of pages they publish.
-Under these conditions, for a large number of scientists---certainly for the overwhelming majority, with the real exception of a few who are fortunate enough to have an exceptional gift or to be in a social position and disposition that enables them to free themselves from these feelings of constraint---for most, scientific research is a real constraint that kills the pleasure one can have in carrying it out.
+Under these conditions, for a large number of scientists—certainly for the overwhelming majority, with the real exception of a few who are fortunate enough to have an exceptional gift or to be in a social position and disposition that enables them to free themselves from these feelings of constraint—for most, scientific research is a real constraint that kills the pleasure one can have in carrying it out.